jaykhan0713/platform-service/README.md

     with only service connect client mode.
 Simply choose exposure: 'alb'
 5. Run: npm run cdk:cicd deploy --require-approval never 'EdgeService*' This automates: ECR repo, CodeArtifact for DTOs, published via a dto CodePipeline.
 CodePipeline for the microservice itself.
-6. All that's left is to trigger the microservice's CodePipeline that deploys your service into production.
+6. Once the above dependencies are published, trigger the execution of microservice's CodePipeline via AWS console (i.e edge-service-pipeline) that deploys your service into production.
 7. You now have a fully standardized and secure ECS fargate microservice deployed in your vpc private subnet.
 All it took was a line of CDK code!
 8. Start working on your business-layer use cases for the microservice.
 9. K6 Load tester with Cognito OAuth2 and Client Credentials in front of an Http API gateway invoked by a lambda, so you can see AWS xray traces, Cloudwatch logs, Grafana light up under synthetic traffic.

 Of course by default for a portfolio, taskdef is on the cheapest ECS resources (with scaling and health checks in place).
-These mem/cpu resources are overridabble and distributed between your app, adot collector sidecar, and envoy sidecar (handled by ECS Service Connect)
+These mem/cpu resources are overridable and distributed between your app, adot collector sidecar, and envoy sidecar (handled by ECS Service Connect)

 CDK project reference: